 classpath even if both are in the dependency tree.)

 g2:a2:2.0.0.
 (Both versions can be present on the classpath.)

 Given this scenario, here are the possible combinations of renamings:

 Case 1: Keep Maven ID.
-This approach can result in diamond dependency conflicts because different branches of a dependency tree can depend on different major versions, and the build system (Maven or Gradle) will only choose one of them to use.
-Users are forced to change their code between versions, but only for library surface that was changed.
+This approach can result in diamond dependency conflicts because different branches of a dependency tree can depend on different major versions, and the build system (Maven or Gradle) will only choose one of them.
+Users are forced to change their code between versions, but only for the library surface that was changed.

 Case 2: Rename Maven ID.
-Users can easily pull in both the old jar
+Build systems can unexpectedly pull in the JAR files of both the

 resolution treats the two artifacts as distinct.
 This results in